 Atherton Hospital Redevelopment

-Atherton Hospital is a major acute and primary hub facility for the Tablelands region.
+Atherton Hospital is a major acute and primary health facility for the Tablelands region.
 It provides services to approximately 45,000 residents distributed across the southern Atherton Tablelands and areas to the west.
 This includes Atherton, Croydon, Georgetown, Forsayth, Herberton, Malanda, Millaa Millaa, Ravenshoe and Yungaburra.

-It is a key health facility for the provision of both frontline and community health care.
-It offers emergency, general medical, surgical, aged care and low risk maternity services, as well as providing visiting specialist services in paediatrics, gastroenterology, psychiatry and women's health.
+The hospital offers emergency, general medical, surgical, aged care and low risk maternity services, as well as providing visiting specialist services in paediatrics, gastroenterology, psychiatry and women's health.

 About the redevelopment

-- separate ambulance access for greater patient privacy
+- Separate ambulance access for greater patient privacy

-- improved access to the helipad
+- Improved access to the helipad

-- A new main hospital entrance on Louise Street will provide safe patient drop off and pick up zones, with improved mobility access and directional signage.
+- A new main hospital entrance on Louise Street will provide safe patient drop off and pick up zones, with improved mobility access and directional signage

 Engagement and consultation